ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 This section provides a high-level summary of observed MITRE ATT&CK tactics and techniques.
 For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`**

+#### ▶ Reconnaissance

-- **Reconnaissance — Active Scanning (T1595):**
+Active Scanning (T1595)
-  Automated vulnerability scanning activity was detected via Suricata alerts and HTTP telemetry, including Acunetix user-agent strings and malformed request patterns targeting the web server prior to compromise.
+- Automated vulnerability scanning activity was detected via Suricata alerts and HTTP telemetry, including Acunetix user-agent strings and malformed request patterns targeting the web server prior to compromise.

+#### ▶ Initial Access

-- **Initial Access — Brute Force (T1110):**
+Brute Force (T1110)
-  Multiple authentication attempts were observed against the Joomla administrative login endpoint, followed by successful authentication using valid credentials.
+- Multiple authentication attempts were observed against the Joomla administrative login endpoint, followed by successful authentication using valid credentials.

+#### ▶ Credential Access

-- **Credential Access — Valid Accounts (T1078):**
+Valid Accounts (T1078)
-  Administrator credentials were used to access the Joomla management interface and perform post-compromise actions, including file upload and execution.
+- Administrator credentials were used to access the Joomla management interface and perform post-compromise actions, including file upload and execution.

+#### ▶ Execution

-- **Execution — User Execution (T1204):**
+User Execution (T1204)
-  A malicious executable (`3791.exe`) uploaded via the web application was executed on the host, confirmed through Sysmon process creation telemetry.
+- A malicious executable (`3791.exe`) uploaded via the web application was executed on the host, confirmed through Sysmon process creation telemetry.

+#### ▶ Command and Control

-- **Command and Control — Application Layer Protocol: Web (T1071.001):**
+Application Layer Protocol: Web (T1071.001)
-  The compromised server initiated outbound HTTP communication to attacker-controlled infrastructure, indicating command-and-control activity over standard web protocols.
+- The compromised server initiated outbound HTTP communication to attacker-controlled infrastructure, indicating command-and-control activity over standard web protocols.

-- **Impact — Defacement (T1491):**
+#### ▶ Impact

+Defacement (T1491)
-  Website content was altered to retrieve and display an attacker-controlled image, resulting in public-facing defacement of the domain.
+- Website content was altered to retrieve and display an attacker-controlled image, resulting in public-facing defacement of the domain.

 ---